bbcdabao/componentsbrz/websocketbrz/README.md

       ```java
       /**
        * Session framework abstract base class
        * It is an abstract class used to initialize access to websocket sessions and receive messages.
-When there is a session come in, the subclass will be created.
-The ISessionFactory factory subclassis responsible for creating.
+       * When there is a session come in, the subclass will be created.
+       * The ISessionFactory factory subclass is responsible for creating.
        */
       public abstract class AbstractSessionServer {
       }